-This post is a combination of personal experience, scouring online towel reviews, and polling over 20,000 people on Instagram about their favorite towels.
-Whether you’re looking for the overall best bath towels, want towels that are as plush and heavyweight as you can get, or want the best towels you can buy on a budget, I’ve got you covered! (post includes affiliate links – see my full disclosure statement {here})
+Looking for the best bath towels?
+I scoured online towel reviews, polled over 20,000 Instagram followers about their favorite towels, and tested out several top picks myself.
+After putting all of that information together, I’m sharing which bath towels are the best ones out there!
+Whether you’re looking for the overall best bath towels, want towels that are as plush and heavyweight as you can get, or want the best budget-friendly towels, I’ve got you covered! (post includes affiliate links – see my full disclosure statement {here})

 Features to Look For in the Best Bath Towels

-What makes a great bath towel?
-While everyone differs a bit in which bath towel features are most important to them, most of us are looking for towels that are soft and plush, highly absorbent, and durable yet don’t take forever to dry.
-You know how people often look at thread count when shopping for sheets?
-A similar feature with towels is their GSM (grams per square meter) which basically tells you how dense the towel is.
-Super thin, lightweight towels such as a dish towel might have a GSM as low as 300 whereas luxury towels that are extremely thick may have a GSM in the 600-900 range.
+A towel’s GSM (grams per square meter) basically tells you how thick the towel is.
+Super thin, lightweight towels such as a dish towel might have a GSM as low as 300 whereas luxury towels that are extremely thick have a GSM in the 600-900 range.
 The trade-off with towels that have a super high GSM is that they take longer to dry.

 Also consider how the towels are constructed, as that will determine how soft and durable they are.
 Towels that are made with “zero twist” cotton use longer and stronger cotton fibers vs. towels that are made with cotton strands that are twisted together to make them long.
 Having zero twists of yarn makes the towels more plush.
 Another term you’ll see is “two ply cotton” which means they used double the amount of yarn which increases their durability and absorbency.

-You also might want to think about the design of the towels you’re buying – I prefer towels that have no band on them whereas others might prefer having a band that they can monogram.
 Towel size might be a deciding factor for you too, although most quality towels are fairly similar in size.
 A typical size for a higher end bath towel is 30″ x 58″.
 If you love a really large bath towel, size up to a bath sheet.

 The Best Overall Luxury Bath Towels

 The towels that hit all the marks for what I look for in a luxury bath towel and also received high praise from so many of you are Matouk’s Milagro bath towels available {here}.
 They’re made from 100% cotton zero-twist yarns and are super soft and plush with the perfect combination of being soft, fluffy, and absorbent.
 They are 550 GSM towels which means they are the Goldilocks of towels -they have some weight to them but aren’t so heavy that they don’t dry well.
+Definitely the best bath towels out there in my opinion!

 Matouk’s Milagro bath towels are generously sized at 30″ x 60″ and they wear really well.
 I’ve had other towels that felt as soft and fluffy as the day I bought them but after even the first wash they no longer had that luxurious feel.
 That’s because many new towels are treated with softening agents to make them feel super soft on the shelf but once they’re washed out the towels lose their softness and don’t absorb well.
 My Matouk Milagro towels stayed soft and durable over years of use (I’ve been using this brand of towels for about ten years now).